citizen-science-association/ppsr-core/docs/project.md

 ---
 id: project
 title: Project Metadata Model
-sidebar_label: Project
+sidebar_label: Project (PMM)
 description: Schema for Projects in PPSR

 ---
+A Project is an organized effort carefully designed to achieve a particular goal.
+In the context of PPSR Core; projects leverage public collection of observations for research.
+As a coordinated cluster of citizen science activities it is the main organizing unit.

-**P**roject **M**metadata **M**model **(PMM)** is a Metadata Model that describes projects.
-Projects are defined as:"A coordinated cluster of citizen science and data.
-Information that describes the context and purpose of activities".
+The **P**roject **M**metadata **M**model **(PMM)** is a Metadata Model that describes projects.
+It includes metadata which describes the context and purpose of activities.
+Key items include:
+- Project Name
+- Description
+- Aim
+- Start Date
+- End Date

 :::tip Did you know
 This model is already being used to share data between: [SciStarter.org](https://scistarter.org/), [Australian Living Atlas](https://www.ala.org.au/), [CitSci.org](https://www.citsci.org/), & [CitizenScience.gov](https://www.citizenscience.gov/)
 :::

-## Entity relationship diagram
+## Entity Relationship Diagram
-This graphically describes the relationships between the class entities in the project metadata model.

 **[current approved version: 2.0.0]**

+The Project ERD describes the relationships between class entities in the project metadata model.
+Each project contains a set of [Core Attributes](#core-attributes) which represent the core terms associated with a project.
+The [Extension Attributes](#extension-attributes) are optional terms associated with a project.

 import useBaseUrl from '@docusaurus/useBaseUrl';

 <img
-  alt="Docusaurus with Keytar"
-  src={useBaseUrl('img/project-erd-v2.png')}
-/>;
+  alt="Figure 1 Project Metadata Model Entity Relationship Diagram" src={useBaseUrl('img/project-erd-v2.png')}
+/>

 ## Core Attributes
-This table includes the required fields.
-This is a tabular representation of the PMM core model attributes and their definitions.

 **[current approved version: 2.0.0]**

+Core attributes are the main fields associated with a project.
+The table below lists all Core Attributes; their field name & a description of how it is used.

+Many of the core terms are mandatory.
+Every project instance is required to have an entry in this field.

 <table className="table table-bordered table-hover table-condensed">
 <thead><tr><th title="Field #1">Entity</th>